stevavoliajvar/stop_cloudflare/PEOPLE.md

 > Too many to list here.
 It is IMPOSSIBLE to list them all!
 [See for yourself](https://mastodon.social/tags/cloudflare). (#Cloudflare)

+"the irony of linking to #gitlab, while criticizing the usage of #cloudflare: gitlab also uses cloudflare.
+It's a mess..." by @[syster](https://social.linux.pizza/@syster/104207835323296120)

 "I was going to start contributing to that wiki, but then I noticed it's a #CloudFlare site.
 I will not contribute to a CF asset." by @[aktivismoEstasMiaLuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104149529821644159)

 "I'm more inclined to trust a storage provider than someone who's /already/ reading through your data to do whatever service they provide." by @[IceWolf](https://meow.social/@IceWolf/104167691683423675)